Heather May

 • LGBTQ+ issues

-Crisis in relationships can often leave partners feeling stuck or powerless to find a way though what can often feel like chaos.
+A crisis in intimate relationships can often leave partners feeling stuck or powerless to find a way though what can often feel like chaos and deep pain.

-In embarking on couples therapy and by trusting that your relationship can be held in a safe containing space, couples can begin to explore the depth of feelings and responses that may have given rise to such painful conflict and can begin to explore some empathic understanding.
+This is hard to do in isolation and so by embarking on couples therapy and by trusting that your relationship can be held in a safe containing space, couples can begin to explore the depth of feelings and responses from early experiences that may have given rise to such painful conflict and can begin to explore some empathic understanding.

 It is important to explore the patterns and to find ways of coping from day to day when the struggle feels overwhelming, but it is invariably by taking time, paradoxically, to go deeper into the feelings that the relationship can emerge into a new and much more fulfilling place.